 Working as a Love Is Project Intern the past couple of months has been rewarding in so many ways.
 Not only am I in contact with some incredibly inspiring women who are continuing to make this world a better place inside and outside of their work, but I have also been able to see the impact that telling stories about LOVE has had across the world.
 Through the diverse community the Project has fostered, a myriad of stories about LOVE have been told and, most importantly, listened to, truly making it “The Greatest LOVE Story Ever Told”.

 So when asked what LOVE means to me, I suppose the concept will evolve as I grow and experience this increasingly bizarre world.
 However, the one pillar of LOVE that I know will remain strong is the female friendships I have had the honour in sharing.
 The generosity of support, LOVE, and kindness is something each woman needs as we take on this system together.
 Being generous with your ears to understand one another will allow us to cultivate bonds based on trust and create friendship worth celebrating.

 Thank you, Lara, for sharing your beautiful LOVE story. <3

-If you want to share your LOVE story, shoot Madison an email at email@example.com to learn how!
+If you want to share your LOVE story, head over here and learn how!

 Comments will be approved before showing up.